18F/18f.gsa.gov/_posts/2015-05-01-pair-programming.md

 The other advantage for me is that pairing really helps keep me on task.
 It’s easy to get distracted when you’re coding, because in the course of solving one problem, you’ll run across other things that can be fixed.
-When you’re with a partner, it’s a lot easier to say “Okay, we agreed we were going to work on X, so we should stay on that, and take a look at Y and Z later.”
+When you’re with a partner, it’s a lot easier to say "Okay, we agreed we were going to work on X, so we should stay on that, and take a look at Y and Z later."

 **MK: What do you use to make the distance easier?**